ouromoros/pbfish/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/ouromoros/pbfish/Running%20Code%20Coverage)
 ![Codecov](https://img.shields.io/codecov/c/gh/ouromoros/pbfish)

 `pbfish` is yet another schema validation library and its API resembles the famous `joi`, only with fewer features.
 Different from `joi` which focuses on the ability to describe and *validate* schemas with powerful abstractions, `pbfish` mainly aims to parse the provided data into the desired shape with **good default behavior** for later processing.
 The idea is to make interacting with unknown data as comfortable as interacting with well-defined RPC request/response.

 Generally, `pbfish` aims to achieve the following goals:

 - Simple API, easy to use
 - Intuitive and well-defined behavior with erroneous input
 - Accurate types support for TypeScript

 *NOTE*: Arguably what `pbfish` does is schema *parsing* rather than schema validation.
 However, since the existing libraries in "schema validation" category also does some *parsing* work and don't make clear distinctions here, we decide to remain indifferent to the ambiguity.

+## Why not `joi`, `yup`, or other data validation libraries?

+`joi` and various other schema validation libraries have done a great job in *validating* schemas, but are hard to use otherwise when we need to work with data provided by different data sources that may contain different kinds of errors and do not strictly follow API requirements.

+`pbfish` provides compatibility for data that may contain errors and can act as the "front guard" before any actual work is done on the unknown data.
+Common errors like missing fields and wrong types will be resolved automatically so that the application side can focus on actual business logic.

+Also, `pbfish` provides accurate types support and null safety for typescript projects.
+Who doesn't love safe types?

 ## Example